 Migraine Treatment: IV Magnesium Sulfate

-When Migraine has gone on too long, or is too painful to bear and other medications and treatments have failed, patients often think “It’s time to bring out the big guns” and opt for powerful painkillers instead of other more helpful treatments less likely to cause Medication Overuse Headache.
-When visiting the emergency department, patients are often offered drugs that might help short-term with the pain, but do nothing for the attack itself.
-If we can stop an attack in progress, the pain will go away, and this is the approach Migraine specialists take, often utilizing a very simple approach that can work quickly and extremely effectively.
+When visiting the emergency department, patients are often offered drugs that might provide short-term relief from the pain but do nothing for the attack itself.
+Suppose we can stop an attack in progress.
+In that case, the pain will go away.
+This is the approach migraine specialists take, often utilizing a very simple approach that can work quickly and extremely effectively.

 - Life threatening asthma attacks